edlewis4/test/CodeBook.md

 #### Making data descriptive
 Use data pulled from the activity_labels.txt file into activitylabels table to change values from numbers to Descriptive activities

-Create final summary data.frame with tidy data Temporarily makes a long form tidy dataset with Subject_num and Activiy - with all other observations under a variable / value  - Stores in `result` data.frame
+Create final summary data.frame with tidy data <br>
+Temporarily makes a long form tidy dataset with `Subject_num` and `Activiy` - with all other observations under a variable / value  - Stores in `result` data.frame

-Create summary by Subject_num and Activity and the mean of all features
+Create summary by `Subject_num` and `Activity` and the mean of all features

-Convert Activity back to a Factor
+Convert `Activity` back to a Factor
 ###### Activity is a factor with 6 levels
 * WALKING
 * WALKING_UPSTAIRS
 * WALKING_DOWNSTAIRS
 * SITTING
 * STANDING
 * LAYING

 ## Write tidy data.frame to output file
-Write final summary table `result` to output file - Sample output shown below
+Write final summary table `result` to output file - Sample output shown below <br>

+Average of variables by 'Activity' and 'Subject_num' <br>
+This is a wide tidy dataset with each column a variable and each row an observation
 ```{r}
 > head(result[1:6,1:6])
   Subject_num           Activity tBodyAcc-mean()-X tBodyAcc-mean()-Y tBodyAcc-mean()-Z